PRECINCT COMMITTEEMEN ELECTIONS WILL NOT TAKE PLACE UNTIL 2022. Actual dates will be published as we move into 2022 and the dates are published.

 - Verify that you’re registered as a Republican at your current home address.

-- You can begin to file PC paperwork on (date to be announced), 2018.
-Completed forms must be must be received by 5:00pm on deadline (date to be added) (postmarked does not count) Here are election deadlines.
+- You can begin to file PC paperwork on – date will be published in 2022.
+Completed forms must be must be received by 5:00pm on – date will be published in 2022. (postmarks do not count)

-After the write-in deadline which will be announced soon, the County Recorder’s Office will publish a list of candidates.
+After the write-in deadline (which will be added here once it is published in 2022) the County Recorder’s Office will publish a list of candidates.
 Verify that your name is on the list.

-If there are more available slots than candidates, your name will not appear on the ballot, but you will be elected.
-If there are more candidates than available slots, your name will appear on the ballot.
+As of (date will be posted in 2022), if there are more available positions than candidates, your name will not appear on the ballot, but you will be elected.
+If there are more candidates than available positions, your name will appear on the ballot.